Word Power: Test Your Knowledge of Royal Terms

 Answer: C—Period between rulers

-As in, “After the queen died, a brief interregnum took place while her sons jostled for power.”
+As in, “After the king died, a brief interregnum took place while his sons jostled for power.”

 Answer: C—Closed, four-wheeled horse-drawn carriage